cnabio/cnab-spec/301-metadata-repositories.md

 In order to achieve [gradual security](300-cnab-security.md#gradual-security) over time, it is RECOMMENDED to use the delegation model described in the rest of this subsection.
 Following the SHOULD recommendations, if either images or bundles are first signed using only TUF, then level 1a or 1b security is provided respectively.
 If both are signed using TUF, then level 2 security is provided.
 Building on top of that, following the MAY recommendations, if either images or bundles are additionally signed using in-toto, then level 3a or 3b security is provided.
 Finally, if both are signed using TUF and in-toto, then level 4 security is provided.

-Instead of signing bundles and images itself, the `targets` role SHOULD _delegate_ bundles and images to the `bundles` and `images` roles respectively.
-With a delegation, a _delegator_ binds a threshold of public keys, which belongs to a _delegatee_, to a _path pattern_, which specifies bundles or images (and in-toto metadata, if any) that the delegatee may be trusted with if the delegator has not signed for them.

-More concretely, the `targets` role SHOULD make two backtracking delegations.
-First, it should delegate all bundles (e.g., `['example.com/example-org/*:*', 'bundles/*']`) to the `bundles` role.
-Second, it SHOULD delegate all images (e.g., `['example.com/example-org/*:*', 'images/*']`) to the `images` role.
-In the interest of space, we will discuss only bundles going forward, but note that exactly the same principles apply to images.

-The `targets` role SHOULD use a threshold (m, n) of offline keys, where n is the number of administrators, and m is the number of quorum members that must agree on new `targets` metadata.
-The keys between the `targets`, `images`, and `bundles` roles MAY all be shared.
-Its metadata SHOULD expire yearly, considering that this information should rarely change.

 The following code listing is an example of this `targets` metadata: